sanskrit/raw_etexts/mixed/ebhAratI-sampat/kAvyAni/nATakam/bhAsaH/Urubhangam.md

 **Introduction**

  Bhāsa is a play-wright of the front rank.
 His name,till two decades or so back, was known to us through Kalidasa's prologue in the Malavikāgnimitra and a few stanzas quoted in various anthologies.
 It was in the year 1909-10 that M. M. Pt.
+Gaṇapati Śāstri discovered13 plays[^1]which were published in the Trivandrum Series.The learned editor of these 13 plays attributed them all to Bhasa.
+The appearance of these plays took the Sanskrit scholars by storm.
+Different theories were put forward by various scholars.
+Some objected to attribute these plays to the same author.
+Some did not believe them to be the works of Bhasa at all.
+Now, the position has cleared much.
+"Priority to Kālidāsa seems established, says Prof. Keith, "by evidence of use by that poet, and a greater antiquity in technique, style, diction....
+Unity of authorship is proved by style. *(Hist. of Skt.
+Lit.
+Intro. pp. xii, xiii.)* Out of these 13 plays the first 7 deal with the stories from Mahābhārata, 8th and 9th from the Rāmāyaṇa, and the last four probably from Bṛhat-Kathā.

-Gaṇapati Śāstri discovered13 [plays](# "1.Pañcarātra, 2.
+[^1]: "1.Pañcarātra, 2.
 Dūtavākya, 3.
 Madhyama-vyāyoga, 4.
 Dūtaghaṭotkaca, 5.
 Karṇabhāra, 6. Ūrubhaṅga, 7.
 Bālacarita, 8.
 Pratimā, 9.
 Abhiṣeka,10.
 Svapnavāsavadatta, 11.
 Pratijñā Yaugandharāyaṇa 12.
 Avimārika,13.
-Cārudatta.")which were published in the Trivandrum Series.The learned editor of these 13 plays attributed them all to Bhasa.
-The appearance of these plays took the Sanskrit scholars by storm.
-Different theories were put forward by various scholars.
-Some objected to attribute these plays to the same author.
-Some did not believe them to be the works of Bhasa at all.
-Now, the position has cleared much.
-"Priority to Kālidāsa seems established, says Prof. Keith, "by evidence of use by that poet, and a greater antiquity in technique, style, diction....
-Unity of authorship is proved by style. *(Hist. of Skt.
-Lit.
-Intro. pp. xii, xiii.)* Out of these 13 plays the first 7 deal with the stories from Mahābhārata, 8th and 9th from the Rāmāyaṇa, and the last four probably from Bṛhat-Kathā.
+Cārudatta."

 **His Date**